 Gasoline for April delivery rose 0.51 cent to settle at $3.4006 a gallon on the New York Mercantile Exchange.
 Prices are up 27 percent this year, making the fuel the best performer in the Standard & Poor’s GSCI commodity index.

 April futures touched $3.4455, the highest intraday level since April 29, after an Energy Department report yesterday showed demand for the motor fuel increased last week.
-Sunoco Inc. (SUN) and ConocoPhillips (COP) have shut two plants in Pennsylvania and Sunoco may to idle a third by July that together could process more than 700,000 barrels a day of oil.
+Sunoco Inc. (SUN:US) and ConocoPhillips (COP:US) have shut two plants in Pennsylvania and Sunoco may to idle a third by July that together could process more than 700,000 barrels a day of oil.
 Supplies of the motor fuel along the East Coast were at an 11-week low as of March 23.

 Prices retreated as crude dropped the most since Dec.
 14 after French Prime MinisterFrancois Fillon said the prospects of an accord to release strategic oil reserves are good.
 Oil for May delivery on the exchange sank $2.63, or 2.5 percent, to $102.78 a barrel.

 The potential release of crude reserves “represents a bearish impact on the physical market,” said Tim Evans, an energy analyst at Citi Futures Perspective in New York.

 Gasoline contracts for May delivery fell 2.24 cents, or 0.7 percent, to $3.3397.
 April gasoline and heating oil contracts will expire at the close of floor trading tomorrow.
 April’s premium over May increased to 6.09 cents, the largest gap between the contracts nearest to expiration since October.